 Interests and favourites.
 We compile data about your interests and favourites, for example which shares you monitor through a financial app, and your favourites among the news articles you store on your profile on your user account.
 In addition to the information which you expressly provide, your interests and favourites can also be derived or linked from other information which we compile, for example based on purchase and reader history.

 Personal identification number (Sw: “personnummer”).
 We may process your personal identification number if necessary for verifying your identity, age or if you log in to a service via Bank-ID, and for verifying whether you have registered with NIX.

 Miscellaneous.
 We also compile information which you write in messages which you send to us, such as feedback and reviews you write, or questions and information you submit in customer service matters.
-When you contact us, e.g. for customer support by telephone or chat sessions with our representatives, the conversations may be monitored and recorded for our mutual security, to continuously evaluate our customer service encounter and, if necessary, to use as evidence that an agreement has been reached.
+When you contact us, e.g. for customer support by telephone or chat sessions with our representatives, or when we contact you in connection to telemarketing, the conversations may be monitored and recorded and stored for a certain period of time.

 How do we compile personal data?

 Data that you provide.
 Some of the data is provided by you directly, for example when you order a subscription or when you create and use an account in an app or on our websites, when you apply to attend an event, register for a newsletter, buy a product from an online store or contact us for support.